HELL OF THE NORMAL

 Gear selection is so important at Paris-Roubaix.
 The constant flitting back-and-forth between cobbled sectors and smooth road during the race means riders need a bike that’s fast on the tarmac but comfortable over the cobbles.
 Right bike, right conditions.
 Similarly, for your Hell of the Normal, you should base your bike choice on the route itself.
 Fire roads and river crossings?
-Maybe go for a CruX with beefier tyres—something with a little tread.
-If you’ll just be jumping from paved to predictable dirt paths, it might be as easy as swapping out your 25mm tyres for 28s on your road bike.
-This is typically what the pros do in the race, switching to 27mm tubulars to handle the conditions of Paris-Roubaix.
+Maybe go for a CruX with beefier tires—something with a little tread.
+If you’ll just be jumping from paved to predictable dirt paths, it might be as easy as swapping out your 25mm tires for 28s on your road bike.
+This is typically what the pros do in the race, switching to 28mm tubulars to handle the conditions of Paris-Roubaix.

 With the bike sorted, team mechanics at Paris-Roubaix will also add some "tricks of the trade" to help soften the blow-after-hammer-to-the-hands-blow of racing on cobbles.
 Some of these tips can go a long way to making any rough ride more bearable.